-Project « The popularity and accessibility of Asian art in Europe (1850-1950) »
+Project « The popularity and accessibility of Asian Art in Europe (1850-1950) »

-Belgians encountered Asian art at the turn of the century at universal exhibitions, through pieces sent over by foreign national committees.
+Belgians encountered Asian art at the turn of the 20th century at universal exhibitions, through pieces sent over by foreign national committees.
 The items sent to these incredible events were selected by the political powers to establish their country’s image on the international scene.

+Alongside this, the presence of many Asian objects in the interiors of aristocratic and bourgeois homes also helped to forge a certain notion of Asia.
 Trade in Asian antiquities developed Europe-wide, with many Brussels and Paris antique dealers having clients in several European cities.

 Axes de recherche :